pstfni/chopin/docs/guide/sources.md

     weight: 0.25
 ```

-## uris
+## Uris

-For full flexibility, you can use any kind of playlist in your composition.
-Simply add the Spotify playlist uri
+With uris, you can use any kind of playlist in your composition.
+Simply add the Spotify playlist uri or url
 in your YAML.

 ```yaml title="Add songs from any Spotify public playlist"